Organ

 (ATTENTION: Registration only possible if documents are complete!)

-• If the documents are checked positively: Invitation to the on-site entrance examination
+• If the documents are complete: Invitation to the on-site entrance examination

 • Participation in the on-site admission test in May/June